-Mr. Warner said medium density is 7-15 acres and high is 16 acres and above.
+Mr. Warner said medium density is 7-15 units per acre and high density of 16 units per acre and above.

 Commissioner Moore said he would vote against the motion because he felt a compromise was reached.

 Motion failed 3-5, with Commissioners Finkeldei, Harris, and Hird voting in favor.
 Commissioners Carter, Chaney, Dominguez, Moore, and Rasmussen voted in opposition.